 All of this busy-ness lays groundwork for the road to our ultimate Calling.
 Slowing down (for the first time) was a huge part of it, mentally and emotionally.

-So much mental noise bangs around inside the head of a 20-year corporate soldier.
+So much mental noise goes on inside the head of a decades-employed corporate soldier.
 In this sense, refraining from work was actually part of the larger body of work.

 Or possibly better said, it cleared space needed for the real work to begin.

-This is why so many folks are confused.
-Quitting your job to do nothing for a year sounds reckless and irresponsible.
+Don’t be confused.
+Quitting your job to do “nothing” for a year sounds reckless and irresponsible.
 Sounds like it contradicts the wisdom of ancient Hindu saints by refraining from work.

-Yet, upon closer observation, it is likely one of the most enlightening and value-creating journeys one could embark upon.
+Yet, upon closer observation, or at least in our experience, it was one of the most enlightening and value-creating journeys we could embark upon.

 Shake off this fever of ignorance.
 Stop hoping for worldly rewards.
 Fix your mind on the Soul.
 Be free from the sense of ego.
 Dedicate all your actions to the Highest.
 Then go forward and fight.